(FEIE Updated to $120,000 for 2023)

-Because of the pandemic, many businesses are allowing their employees to continue working from home even though some offices are partially open again.
+Because of the pandemic, many businesses allow their employees to continue working from home even though some offices are partially open again.
 All you need to be able to work from home is a good internet connection.
 You can use Zoom or Skype to stay in touch with the office.

 You could live anywhere!

-If going into the office is no longer necessary, you could work from a home in Panama.
+If going into the office is no longer necessary, you could work from home in Panama.
 Many areas in Panama have fiber optics with 100-600 Mbps internet!

 The laid-back lifestyle in the heart of cultural events in the Azuero Peninsula may be more your style.
-You can get a great furnished two-bedroom house close to town for $600 a month or live in a beach community about 10 minutes outside of town.
+You can get a great furnished two-bedroom house close to town for $600 a month or live in a beach community about 10 minutes outside town.

 If you love the beach, surfing, and diving, you may want to try living on the Caribbean side of Panama in Bocas del Toro.
 It has a bohemian vibe.
 Recently, I’ve seen cute furnished two-bedroom houses close to the beach for about $600 a month.